 Photo credit: Joshua Sudock/Disneyland Resort

-So we are finally at the part where we talk about what is new in 2019 in Disneyland park!
-Halloween Screams is a nighttime show hosted by Jack Skellington that traditionally has only been shown during the special ticketed Mickey’s Halloween Party.
-With the party now in DCA, the Halloween Screams show now happens nightly in Disneyland and is watchable by everyone with a regular park ticket.
+Halloween Screams is a nighttime show hosted by Jack Skellington that was traditionally only shown during the special ticketed Mickey’s Halloween Party.
+With the party now permanently in DCA, the Halloween Screams show now happens nightly in Disneyland and is watchable by everyone with a regular park ticket.

-The show includes fireworks on select nights – specifically Fridays, Saturdays and Sundays this fall.
+The show includes fireworks on select nights (usually Fridays, Saturdays and Sundays).
 The fireworks can always be cancelled due to weather, but the rest of the show can run regardless.
 Even when the fireworks aren’t running, the show is still worth a watch for the music and projections.

 it’s a small world projections.